 Places to visit and things to do

-Bwlch Nant yr Arian forest park is one of the best places in Wales to see red kites.
+Bwlch Nant yr Arian Visitor Centre is one of the best places in Wales to see red kites.
 These magnificent birds swoop in each afternoon to be fed as part of a long-running conservation programme.
 The all-ability Barcud Trail leads from the eco-friendly visitor centre to the edge of the lake where feeding takes place.

 Dragonfly Cruises, Brecon

 Dragonfly Cruises offer a leisurely two and a half hour return trip along the Monmouthshire and Brecon Canal from Brecon to Brynich in a brightly painted narrowboat with room for two wheelchairs.
-There’s a wheelchair lift from the quayside and an accessible toilet in Theatr Brycheiniog on the wharf.
+There’s a wheelchair lift from the quayside and an accessible toilet in Theatr Brycheiniog on the Canal Wharf.

 MOMA (Museum of Modern Art) Machynlleth

 When this former Victorian townhouse and Wesleyan chapel were converted into a performance venue and gallery of contemporary Welsh paintings, photography and sculpture, care was taken to make it as accessible as possible.
-After exploring the galleries, visitors to MOMA Machynlleth can refuel over top notch coffee and cake at Y Tabernacl Coffee Shop.
+After exploring the galleries, visitors to MOMA Machynlleth can refuel over top notch coffee and cake at the coffee shop.

 National Library of Wales, Aberystwyth

 This copyright library, adjacent to Aberystwyth’s prestigious university, has a mind-bogglingly large collection, including rare Welsh manuscripts.
-The National Library is fully accessible, with automatic main doors, three disabled toilets, wheelchairs for visitors to use and water provided for assistance dogs.
+The National Library is fully accessible, with four designated parking spaces, automatic main doors, lifts, three access-friendly toilets, wheelchairs for visitors to use and water provided for assistance dogs.

 Powis Castle, Welshpool

 A few parts of this splendid historic property are not fully accessible to wheelchair users.
 However, many areas are.
-A wheelchair-friendly minibus can carry visitors with limited mobility from the car park to the castle and Old Stables, a museum featuring a detailed virtual tour or to the step-free pathway around the lower gardens.
+There are designated car park spaces next to the coach park.
+A wheelchair-friendly minibus can carry visitors with limited mobility from the car park to Powis Castle itself and Old Stables, a museum featuring a detailed virtual tour or to the step-free pathway around the lower gardens.
+There are two manual wheelchairs available to loan.
+There's also a Braille guide to the castle and you can pre-book guided touch tours of the castle and guided sensory tours of the garden.

 Places to stay